HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 \label{fig:planet_hists}](figures/yield_hist_cyber.png)

-Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency.
-Figure \autoref{fig:core_throughput} shows the throughput for a key series of optics in the observatory known as a coronagraph.
+Yield code inputs can also have a profound impact on their results and so plotting these values is important to ensure consistency. \autoref{fig:core_throughput} shows the throughput for a key series of optics in the observatory known as a coronagraph.
 Smaller throughputs mean less planet light makes it onto the detector and can have a profound impact on final yields.